terascope/teraslice/docs/asset-bundles/development.md

 ├── node_modules
 │   └── lodash
 ├── package.json
-└── assets
+└── asset
     ├── asset.json
     └── count
         ├── processor.js
         └── schema.js
 ```

+Assets can be easily created with the proper structure by using `teraslice-cli assets init` and following the prompts.
+See the README.md file within the newly created asset for more details.

-In order to decrease the size of your asset bundle keepy the `devDependencies` and any test files at the top-level of the asset bundle
+In order to decrease the size of your asset bundle keep the `devDependencies` and any test files at the top-level of the asset bundle
-and not within the `assets` directory.
+and not within the `asset` directory.

 An `asset.json` is used to define a bundle of operations, it contains a name and version.